"We will not retreat, this band is unstoppable!"

 Founded in Sheffield, UK, 65daysofstatic (abbreviated as 65dos, 65days, or just 65) is an indie Electronica Post-Rock band that focuses mostly in Instrumental tracks.
 They first debuted with the album The Fall of Math in 2004 and have slowly gained popularity since then.
-If you've watched any trailers for No Man's Sky, then you've definitely heard some of their music: they're the primary composer of its music, their songs "Debutante" and "Pacify" were used in trailers for the game (as well as a song called "Super Moon" which was composed for the game), and they headlined the "A Night Under No Man's Sky" event at PSX 2014, where they played such songs as "Retreat!
-Retreat!", "Install a Beak in the Heart that Clucks Time in Arabic", "Radio Protector", "Arrakis" (another track composed for No Man's Sky), "Taipei", "I Swallowed Hard, Like I Understood", and "Safe Passage" as an encore (along with "Debutante", "Pacify", and "Super Moon").
+They have also composed No Man's Sky, with their songs "Debutante" and "Pacify" used in trailers for the game, and they headlined the "A Night Under No Man's Sky" event at PSX 2014.

 Their members are:

 - One Time for All Time (2005)

 - The Destruction of Small Ideas (2007)

 - Escape From New York (2009)

 - Silent Running (2011, based on the film)

 - No Man's Sky: Music for an Infinite Universe (2016, based on the game)